 Near the end of this piece I ask my readers whether age 60 is too old to make new friends.
 Please send me a comment with your own opinion on this issue.
 I am really curious what others have to say about this!

 We moved from Fort Collins to Walsenburg in June of 2014 to build a direct gain passive solar home in the foothills west of Walsenburg.
 We rented a hundred-year-old house in town for 13 months while building our own version of a retirement dream home.
 There would be few surprises when we finally arrived in our new home, but assumptions made about living in Walsenburg certainly did add up.

 When you decide to move to a very small town after living in the city most of your life, false assumptions can be made.
-After all, you really don’t know exactly what to expect, because you have never lived in a tiny town before.
+After all, you really don’t know exactly what to expect, because maybe you have never lived in a tiny town before.